marcellofuschi/labarchives-js/README.md

 ### User's figures retrieval

-Retrieve all of a user's image-type entries and get the thumbnail and attachment URL.
+Retrieve all of a user's image entries and get URLs of thumbnails and attachments.

 ```javascript
 const LabArchives = require('labarchives-js');